zsomborgellerfi/todo-app/frontend/README.md

 ### Connect to AWS

-Set REACT_APP_API_URL .env variable to your rest api's url.
+Set API_URL variable in lib/constants.js to your REST API's url.